zlatanpham/prompt-mcp-app/memory-bank/raw_reflection_log.md

 - Specific action: When encountering module resolution errors with aliases, check `tsconfig.json` and verify exported members from the target module.

 ---

+---

+Date: 2025-06-01
+TaskRef: "Refactor API Keys Page Components"

+Learnings:

+- **Refactoring UI components:** Successfully extracted page-specific UI components (Create API Key Dialog, API Key Display Dialog, Delete Confirmation Dialog, and Edit Projects Dialog) from a main page file (`page.tsx`) into a private `_components` folder within the page's directory.
+This adheres to the principle of modularity and reduces page file length.
+- **TypeScript Type Inference with `useState` setters and `Checkbox` `onCheckedChange`:** Encountered and resolved a persistent TypeScript error (`Argument of type '(prev: string[]) => string[]' is not assignable to parameter of type 'string[]'.`) when using a functional update with `useState` setters passed as props to a `Checkbox` component's `onCheckedChange` prop.
+The resolution involved avoiding the functional update syntax and instead calculating the new state array directly before passing it to the setter, and explicitly typing the `checked` parameter in `onCheckedChange` as `boolean`.
+This suggests a potential strictness or inference issue with the `Checkbox` component's `onCheckedChange` prop or how TypeScript handles nested callbacks in this specific UI library context.
+- **Iterative `replace_in_file` for large refactors:** For large file refactoring tasks involving multiple sections, breaking down the changes into smaller, targeted `replace_in_file` operations (e.g., adding imports, then replacing each large JSX block individually) is more robust and less prone to "SEARCH block does not match" errors.

+Difficulties:

+- Persistent and misleading TypeScript errors related to `useState` setter and `Checkbox` `onCheckedChange` prop, requiring multiple iterations to find a working solution.
+- Initial `replace_in_file` failure on `page.tsx` due to attempting a large, multi-section replacement in one go.

+Successes:

+- Successfully adhered to both user-defined rules for component organization and page length reduction.
+- Successfully debugged and resolved complex TypeScript type inference issues.
+- Demonstrated effective use of iterative `replace_in_file` for large refactoring tasks.

+Improvements_Identified_For_Consolidation:

+- General pattern: Refactoring large page components into smaller, page-specific sub-components.
+- Specific action: When encountering `useState` setter type issues with functional updates in complex component interactions (e.g., with UI library components), consider calculating the new state directly and passing it, or explicitly typing all intermediate parameters.
+- General pattern: Breaking down large `replace_in_file` operations into smaller, sequential blocks for increased reliability.

+---